NicoIsLost/Zoom-o-Matic/README.md

 - Add customizable animations

 # Credit
-Fej1Fun has been hand and in this entire process, coding large portions himself, and helping be when I get stuck with my portions!
+Fej1Fun has been hand and in this entire process, coding large portions himself, and helping me when I get stuck with my portions!